 The top stock picking websites will be transparent about whether they have proven results and a record of consistently beating benchmarks.
 Recommendations should be backed up with market data and stock research points.
 Meanwhile, the top sites for self-directed investors will clearly demonstrate how their tools and features help users make educated decisions.

-Some of these companies focus more on fundamental analysis, some more on technical analysis, and others on both.
+Moreover, some of these companies focus more on fundamental analysis, some more on technical analysis, and others on both.
 So again, which service is best for you ultimately boils down to which features you need.

-Is the Motley Fool a reputable company?
+Is Motley Fool a reputable company?

 Yes.
 Motley Fool has been around since 1993 and is widely regarded as a reputable company.
 It was founded by brothers David and Tom Gardner (as well as Erik Rydholm, who has since left the company), and they are trusted within the personal finance industry.
 They still run the company, and Tom still makes stock recommendations.